 Grant Proposal and Report Formats

-The Maryland Philanthropy Network recognizes the potential burden of application and reporting practices on both grantseekers and grantmakers.
+Maryland Philanthropy Network recognizes the potential burden of application and reporting practices on both grantseekers and grantmakers.
 Nonprofit organizations devote significant time to researching and writing grant proposals and reports, and grantmakers expend significant (often volunteer) time managing grants and evaluating how to best make a difference.

-NOTE: Prior to submitting a grant proposal, determine whether your organization meets a grantmaker’s guidelines and funding priorities; check if the grantmaker accepts unsolicited proposals; review the most current information on their website (if available) about grant application and reporting requirements; and contact them if you have questions.
+NOTE: Prior to submitting a grant proposal, determine whether your organization meets a grantmaker’s guidelines and funding priorities; check if the grantmaker accepts unsolicited proposals; review the most current information on their website (if available) about the grant application and reporting requirements; and contact them if you have questions.
 Many grantmakers request prior contact or a Letter of Inquiry before reviewing a full proposal.

 - Letter of Inquiry Format

-- Grant Proposal Format
+- Grant Proposal and Budget Format

 - Grant Report Format

-- Grants Collection at Pratt Library
+- Grants Collection at the Enoch Pratt Free Library

 - Maryland Nonprofits

-- Maryland Philanthropy Network of Fundraising Professionals: Maryland Chapter
+- Association of Fundraising Professionals: Maryland Chapter

-- Maryland Governor Grant’s Office
+- Maryland Governor's Grants Office

 Foundation Grant Research